CommonAccord/Cmacc-Org/Doc/G/BonTerms/Cloud-Terms/Form/Cloud-Terms.md

 Fee.Ti=Fees

-Fee.1.Ti=Payment
+Fee.Pay.Ti=Payment

-Fee.1.sec=Customer will pay the fees described in the Order.
+Fee.Pay.sec=Customer will pay the fees described in the Order.
 Unless the Order states otherwise, all amounts are due within 30 days after the invoice date (the “<b>{Def.Payment_Period.Target}</b>”).
 Late payments are subject to a charge of 1.5% per month or the maximum amount allowed by Law, whichever is less.
 All fees and expenses are non-refundable except as expressly set out in this Agreement.

-Fee.2.Ti=Taxes
+Fee.Pay.=[G/Z/ol/3]

+Fee.Tax.Ti=Taxes

-Fee.2.sec=Customer is responsible for any sales, use, GST, value-added, withholding or similar taxes or levies that apply to its Orders, whether domestic or foreign (“<b>{Def.Taxes.Target}</b>”), other than {_Provider}’s income tax.
+Fee.Tax.sec=Customer is responsible for any sales, use, GST, value-added, withholding or similar taxes or levies that apply to its Orders, whether domestic or foreign (“<b>{Def.Taxes.Target}</b>”), other than {_Provider}’s income tax.
 Fees and expenses are exclusive of Taxes.

+Fee.Tax.=[G/Z/ol/3]

-Fee.3.Ti=Payment Disputes
+Fee.Dispute.Ti=Payment Disputes

-Fee.3.sec=If Customer disputes an invoice in good faith, it will notify {_Provider} within the Payment Period and the parties will seek to resolve the dispute over a 15-day discussion period.
+Fee.Dispute.sec=If Customer disputes an invoice in good faith, it will notify {_Provider} within the Payment Period and the parties will seek to resolve the dispute over a 15-day discussion period.
 Customer is not required to pay disputed amounts during the discussion period, but will timely pay all undisputed amounts.
 After the discussion period, either party may pursue any available remedies.

-Fee.=[G/Z/ol/3]
+Fee.Dispute.=[G/Z/ol/3]

+Fee.sec=<ol><li>{Fee.Pay.Sec}</li><li>{Fee.Tax.Sec}</li><li>{Fee.Dispute.Sec}</li></ol>

+Fee.=[G/Z/Base]

 SuspendUse.Ti=Suspension